Martian01/mrhttpd/Readme.md

 The reason I started working on mrhttpd was that I needed a web server providing simple services in my local area network at home.
 In particular, it had to serve static files and run Perl scripts on my internet router which was a self-made and highly specialised Linux system.
 In fact, I had previously installed Apache web server on the internet router and run it for years.
 Functionally, I have never had any reason to complain about Apache.
 The only reason for moving away from Apache is that it was an over-dimensioned solution.

 Not knowing much about socket programming in the beginning, I started experimenting with various open source web servers.
 Whilst many of them were inherently unstable and of bad performance I could learn about the basic structure of a web server.
-This excercise led to the first usable version of mrhttpd which was rock solid and performing well in my local area network.
+This exercise led to the first usable version of mrhttpd which was rock solid and performing well in my local area network.

 Eventually competitiveness got the better of me and I compared benchmark results with Apache.
 The astounding result was, despite being so much more concise, mrhttpd would only reach half the speed of Apache in serving files.
 The reason was, mrhttpd would fork a new process for every incoming connection, that is one for every GET request.
 Apache, on the other hand, relies on a number of already forked worker processes and distribution of work via inter-process communication.
 So I took up the gauntlet, did some reading about threads and finally transformed the server engine into a fully threaded design.
 The result was a speed increase by more than factor four when serving static files. mrhttpd was able to outperform the Apache server even when the latter used HTTP Keep-Alive (a feature that mrhttpd offers only since version 2.0).